 whose successive cofibers $X_{i-1, i}$ are in $\A_i$ for $i \geq 1$.
-Using Waldhausen's Additivity Theorem \cite{Wa}, we may identify the $K$-theory of this Waldhausen category $\s_n \C_{\A}$ as follows (Proposition \ref{ho-eq-1}):
+Applying Waldhausen's Additivity Theorem \cite{Wa}, we may identify the $K$-theory of this Waldhausen category $\s_n \C_{\A}$ as follows (Proposition \ref{ho-eq-1}):

-In addition, we will consider the Waldhausen category $\sgl_n \C_{\A}$ which has the same underlying category with cofibrations as $\s_n \C_{\A}$, but the weak equivalences are detected by the underlying total object $X_{0,n}$.
-We may stabilize these Waldhausen categories and obtain $\s_{\infty} \C_{\A}$ and $\sgl_{\infty} \C_{\A}$, respectively.
-The Waldhausen category $\sgl_{\infty} \C_{\A}$ represents the homotopy theory of objects in $\C$ equipped with a bounded filtration by objects whose successive cofibers are in $\A$.
-Under some general technical assumptions, there is a homotopy fiber sequence:
+In addition, we will consider the Waldhausen category $\sgl_n \C_{\A}$ which has the same underlying category with cofibrations as $\s_n \C_{\A}$, but the weak equivalences are detected at the underlying total object $X_{0,n}$.
+We may also allow $n$ to be arbitrarily large and consider the respective Waldhausen categories $\s_{\infty} \C_{\A}$ and $\sgl_{\infty} \C_{\A}$.
+Note that the Waldhausen category $\sgl_{\infty} \C_{\A}$ models the homotopy theory of objects in $\C$ equipped with a bounded filtration by objects whose successive cofibers are in $\A$.